buds-lab/python-for-building-analysts/README.md

 A very [useful youtube video](https://www.youtube.com/watch?v=H6dLGQw9yFQ) to explain the IPython notebook format is available.

+To use the notebooks, you will need to have Python installed on your machine along with quite a few of the libraries.
+The best way to do this is to use the [Canopy Free edition](https://www.enthought.com/products/canopy/).

 ##An overview of the notebooks is as follows:

 [00-Introduction and Python Basics.ipynb](http://nbviewer.ipython.org/github/cmiller8/PythonforBuildingAnalysts/blob/master/00-Introduction%20and%20Python%20Basics.ipynb) -- this notebook is meant to give an overview of the basic Python library functions and flow controls.
 It is not well annotated quite yet, so other [more general Python overviews](https://www.youtube.com/watch?v=gGKd19EtmqY&list=PLFD8B7CCCDB784595) could be better for very basic beginners.